rodrigodoering/Projetos/CustomModules/readme.md

 Phone: +55 11 98503-1110 (São Paulo - Brasil)

 - This repository contains custom modules and packages written for a variety of purposes, both professional and personal.
-- Since no sensible information exists within this modules, I decided to upload it as a public repos to facilitate importing the modules to other environments but also for easily sharing with others
+- Since no sensible information exists within this modules, I decided to upload it as a public repos to facilitate importing the modules to other environments but also to easily share with others
 - Each folder here represents either a custom package with sub-modules or a single module

 Description of Modules:

 1) Database : module for integration between relational databases and Python.
 Primarly written to integrate with Microsoft SQL Server and Microsoft Azure SQL via ODBC Driver connection implemented with pyodbc module.
-Suports several relational database taskes such as:
+Supports several relational database taskes such as:

        - Creating databases
        - Creating and accessing tables and schemas